Freelance Work in Russia

-Outsourcing is becoming common practice.
+Outsourcing is a common practice, of course.
 The service sector is growing and businesses are finding it more economical to subcontract than to hire and train full-time employees.

 Based in Russia, you can be a competitive outsourced worker yourself.
 E-commuting, telecommuting, and the concept of the virtual office are real and becoming more popular all the time.
 If you can work from home in your own country, you can do it in Russia with lower overheads.

-Internet availability in Russia is good and improving.
-Low-speed connections (28 to 56kb/s) using domestic lines cost around 30 cents per hour, and ADSL in St. Petersburg (www.webplus.ru) costs from $27 per month.
-Cable internet is also increasingly available.
+internet availability in Russia is good and improving, with cable internet increasingly available.
 International phone cards can be bought from $5, giving approximately two hours of calling time.
-Using Skype (www.skype.com) makes phone calls cheaper still.
+Using Skype makes phone calls cheaper still.